-- Flirtation score indicates if a post contains language commonly used in pickup lines, compliments regarding appearance, or subtle sexual innuendos.
+- Flirtation score indicates if a post contains language commonly used in pickup lines, compliments regarding appearance, or subtle sexual innuendo.

-To further enrich our dataset, we used the twarc library to collect information about the availability status of each tweet 12 days after the original data collection.
-The purpose of this was to identify whether any of the tweets or users originally included in the dataset are still available or if they have been removed by the platform for violation of its policies.
+To further enrich our dataset, we used a Python library called twarc to collect information about the availability status of each tweet.
+The purpose of this particular exercise is to identify whether any of the tweets or users from the dataset are still publicly available or if they have been removed by Twitter for violation of its policies.
 After running this script, a new attribute called tweet_status was added to the dataset with the following possible values:

 - user_suspended – the account is suspended by Twitter;

 - user_protected – the account’s privacy setting has been changed to ‘protected’;

 - user_deleted – the account has been deleted, presumably by the user;